Tom Peacock

 Thomas Peacock was an English professional footballer who made over 100 appearances in the Football League for Nottingham Forest as an inside left.
+He also played cricket.

 Personal life

 Peacock attended Tupton Hall School and the University of Nottingham and trained to be a teacher.
 He began his teaching career in Somerset and following his football career, he became headmaster of St Edmunds C of E Primary School in Mansfield Woodhouse.